How Do I Crop My Artwork for Different Print Sizes?

 2. Place your artwork layer inside

-3. Resize or reposition as needed within the frame
+3. Resize or reposition within the frame as needed

 Pro Tip: Keep a Master File